Syrian Liberation Front–Tahrir al-Sham conflict

-On 19 February 2018, heavy clashes erupted between the newly established Syrian Liberation Front, which consists of Ahrar al-Sham and the Nour al-Din al-Zenki Movement, backed by the Suqour al-Sham Brigades, and Hayat Tahrir al-Sham (HTS) in the western Aleppo Governorate.
+On 19 February 2018, heavy clashes erupted between the newly established Syrian Liberation Front, which consists of Ahrar al-Sham and the Nour al-Din al-Zenki Movement, backed by the Suqour al-Sham Brigades, and Hay'at Tahrir al-Sham (HTS) in the western Aleppo Governorate.
 The conflict soon spread to the Idlib Governorate and the SLF captured several towns from HTS.
 A ceasefire between the two groups was reached on 24 April 2018.
 Fighting again resumed on 1 January 2019, ending with a total HTS military victory on 9 January.